chatchai-komrangded/eks-code2deploy/README.md

 5.)
 At this stage you already successfully migrate code from external repo to fully managed private git.

 Next Challenge:
-  - Best way to understand to reverse engineer from Cloudformation template, You will build your own CI/CD via AWS Console !
+  - Best way to understand is to Reverse engineer from Cloudformation template in step 2.1, You will Create AWS Codebuild project, and Creating CI/CD in AWS CodePipelines via AWS Console !

-  - Please follow instructor, We really need you to remember for every click.
+  - Please follow instructor, We really need you to remember, and undertand for every click.

-  - In case you forget !, You can refer How to build CI/CD from zero to deployment as below link
+  - In case you forget!, You can refer How to build CI/CD from zero to deployment as below link

     https://aws.amazon.com/getting-started/hands-on/create-continuous-delivery-pipeline-codepipeline-codebuild/?trk=gs_card